kumar111222rohit/Budget-Tracker/README.md

 # Budget-Tracker
-Simple javasript application to track income and expenses.
+Simple javascript application to track income and expenses.